 “You should really understand what you’re buying.
 Be aware of what the property is, the neighborhood and values, so you don’t buy a lien that you won’t be able to collect.”
 You want to avoid properties with environmental damage, such as one where a gas station dumped hazardous material.

-You also have to be careful about when you do your research, says Joanne Musa, a tax lien investment consultant in East Stroudsburg, Pa.
+You also have to be careful about when you do your research, says Joanne Musa, a tax lien investment consultant and founder of TaxLienLady.com.
 “People get a list of properties and do their due diligence weeks before a sale,” she says.
 “Half the properties on the list may be gone because the taxes get paid.
 You’re wasting your time.
 The closer to the date you do your due diligence, the better.
 You need to get an updated list.”

-Besides checking out the property and all liens against it, the prospective bidder also should check the prices for sales of similar properties and the prices for sales of recent tax liens.
+Besides checking out the property and all liens against it, the prospective bidder also should check the prices for sales of similar properties and get the results of recent tax sales.
+“You want to know what the interest is bid down to, or what the price of the lien is bid up to in recent tax sales to see if it’s profitable or not,” says Musa.

 Things to learn